-With this in mind, Delta created a Personalized Video with fun highlights from its Medallion members’ journeys.
+With this in mind, Delta created a Personalised Video with fun highlights from its Medallion members’ journeys.
 Data like the number of places visited to the number of miles earned gave members a high-level picture of how valuable their membership really is.

 And it not only reminded members of the good times they’ve had as a Delta flyer.
 The dynamic video was easy to share on social media, further increasing brand awareness and engagement.

-11. Personalized Bill Explainer
+11. Personalised Bill Explainer

 Best for: Making billing easy to understand

-12. Personalized Upgrade Offer From Vodafone
+12. Personalised Upgrade Offer From Vodafone

 Best for: Upselling current customers

-Starting off with that attention-grabber, Vodafone then outlines the benefits of an upgrade offer customized for that viewer.
+Starting off with that attention-grabber, Vodafone then outlines the benefits of an upgrade offer customised for that viewer.
 It’s a great way to not only increase conversions but continue to build your overall customer experience.